sm5art/gatsby-starter-portfolio/content/blog/genetic-blog/index.md

 ```

 ## The game state (inputs)
 Since the pong game is written in python we have direct memory access to the ball and paddle speed and direction in the x/y direction which we will be using in the engineering of the inputs.
+The inputs will change every frame of the game which will decide the optimal output.
 The inputs are normalized to reduce weight explosions when optimizing.
 *Note: Max Speed and Screen Height are constants defined in the code and could be changed*

 ![The inputs](./inputs.png)